 The first thing to note is that pauses before a word are much longer than pauses within a word.
 This finding is well-established, though.

 More interesting (to me, at least) is what happens at syllable boundaries.
 In the two compound words because and someone, the pause at the syllable boundary is more pronounced.
-An unpaired t-test shows a significant difference in pause times between syllable-liminal and syllable-internal pause times (< 0.01), whereas differences between other syllable-internal pauses are not significant.
+An unpaired t-test shows a significant difference in pause times between syllable-liminal and syllable-internal pause times (p < 0.01), whereas differences between other syllable-internal pauses are not significant.

 In typing research, a more pronounced pause time indicates “more cognition” is happening.
 There is some process, such as downloading a word into the lexical buffer, that causes a slowdown in figuring out which key to strike next.
 It is possible that we are observing a phenomenon where lexical retrieval occurs at the syllable level when a word is made up of multiple words, even if those words do not “compose” the compound word.

-Specifically, the word someone can reasonably be decomposed into someone.
+Specifically, the word someone can reasonably be decomposed into some + one.
 It might make sense that someone is downloaded syllable-by-syllable, and we see that delay in typing as the next word/syllable is retrieved.

-More surprisingly, though, we do not think of because as being composed of because, even though these are two perfectly good words.
+More surprisingly, though, we do not think of because as being composed of be + cause, even though these are two perfectly good words.
 Nonetheless, we see _something _happening when the next word/syllable is retrieved.

 tl;dr: Something fun is going on with multisyllabic, compound words.
 It needs a lot more investigation, and I plan on doing just that over the holidays.